 - Scaling: As is this recipe serves 3.
 You can scale it to make 6 servings or more.
 Remember if you scale up the recipe, it will take more time for the milk to thicken and condense.

-This rabdi recipe from the archives, first published in Jan 2015 has been updated and republished on 24 October 2021.
+This Rabdi recipe from the archives, first published in Jan 2015 has been republished and updated on October 2021.